Salmon Beat Operation

 My take on this is catch stats theme is that you’re often far better fishing water that has been rested and not commercially hammered every day of the week as the less salmon see of a fly the more likely they are to respond favourably to it.
 Many beats that look good on paper could have ten times the rod pressure than a beat that’s catching half as many salmon with very little rod pressure.
-I also have known salmon beats that will keep fish catches off their scoresheet until later in the month or season for various reasons so my advice is to not rely too heavily on this heavily flawed and inconsistent marketing approach which has hindered Scottish salmon fishing much more than it has ever helped.
+I also have known salmon beats that will keep fish catches off their scoresheet until later in the month or season for various reasons so my advice is not to rely too heavily on this heavily flawed and inconsistent marketing approach which has hindered Scottish salmon fishing much more than it has ever helped.

 Salmon Fishing Marketing

 Much of the above comes down to a beat’s ability to market their water effectively and many are sadly not off the starting block with even the most basic of website presentation even though many do have outstanding salmon water to offer in this ‘global reach’ internet era.
-As a professional guide I’m always looking for the rested beats where you’re likely to get first onto the known hot spots and where you’re not having to share the water in the morning or afternoon with spin fishers which can be irritating to River Tay fly fishers at times.
+As a professional guide I’m always looking for the rested beats where you’re likely to get first onto the known hot spots and where you’re not having to share the water in the morning or afternoon with spin fishers which can be off putting to River Tay fly fishers at times.

 The Professional Salmon Beat Ghillie